Depreciation is taken on a straight-line basis on the following classes of assets at the annual rates shown.

 Bad debts and other contingencies

 Amounts charged to the profit and loss account for creating provisions in respect of bad debts, stock obsolescence, warranties, and similar types of contingencies are not tax deductible.
-Deduction is allowed only at the time of write-off.
+Deduction is allowed only at the time of write-off or write back.
 However, provisions created by licensed banks in respect of bad debts are allowable within the limits approved/required by the Central Bank of Oman.

 Charitable donations (in cash or kind) are limited to specified institutions and organisations and are subject to an overall limitation of 5% of gross income.